 Ma was an extremely giving person.
 After all of us were married and left home, she would celebrate our birthdays by cooking something special and visiting the Gurudwara to offer prayers and Prasad.
 On our every visit to her she would always keep ready a dish of my choice, some money in the envelope and dress material to gift me at the time of our departure.
 She would reproach me if ever I took something for her.
 “Don’t you know I have enough of everything?”
 The word ‘lack’ did not exist in her dictionary.

 She felt deeply lonely after my father’s demise but her resilience and indomitable spirit won and she declined to stay with any of her children.
 To compromise on her dignity and freedom was never an option for her.
 God had been kind to her and she remained physically agile and mentally alert till almost the last days of her life.
 Her commune with her Maker was through her love of nature.
-While watering and tending to her potted plants and sprawling rose bushes was her pastime and her passion which she never missed.
+Watering and tending to her potted plants and sprawling rose bushes was her pastime and her passion which she never missed.
 She knew parts of Gurbani by heart and would recite it at a fixed schedule in the mornings and evenings.
 She was a prolific story teller also and when we were young she used to narrate to us incidents from Mahabharta and life histories of Sikh Gurus.

 She would dreamily talk about her own death without even a hint of regret or remorse.
 The call from above did come one day and she passed away after a brief illness.
 Ma has merged with the Almighty but her sweet presence seems to be pervading the atmosphere around me perpetually, blessing me, inspiring me and exhorting me never to lose heart and carry on.